It is never easy to grow tropical plants at home. Moreover, developing a shade-loving tropical plant like Caladium Candidum may seem challenging.

 Although some new Caladium cultivars can tolerate full sun, Candidum species will suffer under direct sunlight.

-Keep an eye out for brown patches that appear in the spaces between the veins and yellowing and crispy leaves that indicate a sunburnt plant.
+Look for brown patches in the spaces between the veins and yellowing and crispy leaves that indicate a sunburnt plant.

-On the other hand, leggy stem and yellowed halos on leaves may indicate a light stressed plant.
+On the other hand, leggy stems and yellowed halos on leaves may indicate a light-stressed plant.